RafeKettler/magicmethods/magicmethods.markdown

 ##<a id="context" href="#context">Context Managers</a>##

-In Python 2.5, a new keyword was introduced in Python along with a new method for code reuse, the `with` statement.
-The concept of context managers was hardly new in Python (it was implemented before as a part of the library), but not until [PEP 343](http://www.python.org/dev/peps/pep-0343/) was accepted did it achieve status as a first class language construct.
-You may have seen with statements before:
+In Python 2.5, a new keyword was introduced in Python along with a new method for code reuse: the `with` statement.
+The concept of context managers was hardly new in Python (it was implemented before as a part of the library), but not until [PEP 343](http://www.python.org/dev/peps/pep-0343/) was accepted did it achieve status as a first-class language construct.
+You may have seen `with` statements before:

     :::python
     with open('foo.txt') as bar: